OpenProteinAI/openprotein-docs/src/cross-validation-page.md

 ---
-title: ML-guided mutagenesis and sequence-to-function modeling walkthrough
+title: Model diagnostics and cross validation
 format:
   html:
     code-fold: true
 ---

-## Model diagnostics and cross validation

 The app will also automatically evaluate the predictive performance of these models using cross validation once the models finish training.